The holidays are right around the corner. If you are like me, your #1 goal is to produce a juicy roast turkey for your guests.

 - Whisk.
 Continue to whisk until the roux (butter and flour) start to brown and become fragrant.

 - Add broth and pan drippings.
-Slowly add the broth, whisking well until smooth.
+Slowly add the broth and additional champagne, whisking well until smooth.
 Add the pan drippings.

 - Season.
 Taste test for seasoning and correct with salt and pepper.
 Reduce heat to low and keep warm until ready to serve.